Kai-Karren/resm/README.md

 ### Rasa API Request

-The request for the Rasa API has to look as following:
+The request for the Rasa API has to look as follows:
 For more details please see [Rasa NLG](https://rasa.com/docs/rasa/nlg/)

 ```json